Loading

 Renters insurance covers your personal property, liability, and temporary housing costs when a covered loss strikes.
 Learn what it covers, what it costs, and how to pick the right amount.

-Dragon Insurance Services works with renters across Pennsylvania, Texas, Virginia, Maryland, Ohio, Tennessee, and Kentucky to find affordable renters coverage that actually protects what matters.
-Explore our renters insurance coverage options or read on for a full guide.
+Dragon Insurance Services helps renters across Pennsylvania, Texas, Virginia, Maryland, Ohio, Tennessee, and Kentucky find affordable renters coverage that actually protects what matters.
+Explore our renters insurance options or read on for a complete guide.

-A standard renters policy (HO-4) includes three core protections:
+A standard HO-4 renters policy includes three core protections.
+Most renters underestimate how much protection each one provides.

 1. Personal Property Coverage

 Replaces your belongings if they are stolen, damaged, or destroyed by a covered peril.
 Covered perils typically include fire, smoke, lightning, windstorm, theft, vandalism, and water damage from burst pipes.
-This covers your furniture, electronics, clothing, kitchen appliances, and most personal items — both inside your home and in some cases when you travel.
+This covers furniture, electronics, clothing, kitchen appliances, and most personal items both inside your home and in many cases when you travel.
+The average renter owns $20,000–$30,000 in personal property, far more than most people estimate.

-Protects you if a guest is injured in your apartment and sues you, or if you accidentally cause damage to someone else's property.
+Protects you if a guest is injured in your apartment and sues, or if you accidentally damage someone else's property.
 For example: a guest slips in your kitchen and breaks their wrist, or your bathtub overflows and damages your downstairs neighbor's apartment.
-Most renters policies include at least $100,000 in liability — and you can often increase it affordably.
+Most renters policies include at least $100,000 in liability coverage and you can often increase it affordably.
+For higher liability needs, pair it with a personal umbrella policy.

 |---|---|